Coming up next, our final news roundup and information overload hour.

 It's all yours, Joe.

-I'll stick to the Jersey shore.
+I'll stick to the Jersey Shore.

 Thanks.

-That's just a three.
+That's just a three at $55 million.

 It's unbelievable.